 The Difference Between "Interred" and "Entombed" in Funeral Sacraments

-Important Notice: This article applies to the New ParishSOFT Platform.
+Please take notice this article applies to the New ParishSOFT Platform.
 If your diocese hasn’t migrated yet, explore our knowledge base for relevant resources.

 When entering a Funeral Sacrament you will be asked to designate whether the Deceased has been "Interred" or Entombed."